 Uzbekistan Airways (HY, Tashkent Yuzhny) is studying the A320neo family of jets as potential replacementsfor its ageing fleet of six B757-200s.
 An airline source, who spoke to Russia’s Sputnik news on condition of anonymity, said the issue of fleet renewal has become urgent given company policy not

 Central Asia has been the rising star of the aerospace industry over the last decade bolstered by a natural strategic location and concerted efforts from operators and governments to foster the market.
 Central Asia’s growth is fuelled by passenger numbers and a clear movement of the global center of activity.
-The Central Asia Aerospace Forum(CAAF) co-located with the Uzbekistan Airports Aviation Forum taking place on 3rd and 4th of March at Tashkent City Congress Hall is the ideal location for the industry to take advantage of the associated growth opportunities.
+The Central Asia Aerospace Forum(CAAF) co-located with the Uzbekistan Airports Aviation Forum taking place on 2 & 3 of March at Tashkent City Congress Hall is the ideal location for the industry to take advantage of the associated growth opportunities.

 It is estimated by 2037, the Central Asia and Caucasus market will reach 501 million passengers achieved by a CAGR if 4.4%.
 Industry sources predict that by 2023 Central Asia based hubs will be in the top 15 Mega Aviation Cities, with Uzbekistan taking the top position.

-To attain this status, the Uzbekistan is investing in infrastructure, a trend that is seen across the whole central Asia and Caucasus region.
-Reports suggest there were USD$50 billion worth of aerospace investments underway in 2019; from new airports in Uzbekistan to upgrades in regions air traffic/security control systems.
+To attain this status, Uzbekistan is investing in infrastructure, a trend that is seen across the whole Central Asia and Caucasus region.
+Reports suggest there was USD$50 billion worth of aerospace investments underway in 2019; from new airports in Uzbekistan to upgrades in regions air traffic/security control systems.